SimformSolutionsPvtLtd/flutter_credit_card/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Credit

+This package's animation is inspired from from this [Dribbble](https://dribbble.com/shots/2187649-Credit-card-Checkout-flow-AMEX) art.